 The support in training and development of our Bands 1-4 Workforce has been identified as a core objective in the NHS Health Education England Mandate (April 2013 to March 2015) and is also recognised as a key priority for HEE and its Local Education and Training Boards (LETB’s).

 Our staff in bands 1-4 make up around 40 per cent of the NHS’s 1.3 million workforce and is responsible for an estimated 60 per cent of direct patient contact.
-However, this group receives only around 5 per cent of the whole training budget.

 We have recently undertaken a consultation to develop a national strategy for this section of our workforce, entitled “The Talent for Care”.
 This strategy will be for both clinical and non clinical members; taking into account those people who are not yet employed by the NHS but may be encouraged to consider careers within the health service.

 “Delivering high quality, effective, compassionate care: Developing the right people with the right skills and the right vales” a mandate from the Government to Health Education England has focused some elements of the strategy: